zulip/zulip/docs/integration-guide.md

 ## Documenting your integration

-Every Zulip integration must be documented in `zerver/webhooks/mywebhook/doc.html`.
-Usually, this involves a few
+Every Zulip integration must be documented in `zerver/webhooks/mywebhook/doc.html` (or `templates/zerver/integrations.html`, for non-webhook integrations).
-steps:
+Usually, this involves a few steps:

 * Add text explaining all of the steps required to setup the integration, including what URLs to use, etc.  If there are any